funvill/funvill.github.io/_posts/2024-01-11-100-ideas-2023-retrospective.md

 I found it really hard to keep focused on ideation, when I just wanted to start implementing some of the ideas that I came up with.

-The biggest issue with this project was the timing.
+One of the issue with this project was the timing.
 When I started this project I was also flying back and forth across the content, on site jobs and working ~14 hour days under high stress conditions (60+ hour weeks).
 I just didn’t have time for this project or the mental capacity with all the stress.

 I had convinced a few friends to do this project with me.
 They were posting daily, and encouraging me to continue too.
 I saw the positive effects that this project was having on them and I wanted that to continue even at the expense of my own heath.
 So I kept going.